 To relieve a bronchospasm, albuterol quickly affects the cells in the lungs in a way that relaxes the muscles around the airways and opens up the breathing passages.
 Albuterol starts to take effect quickly, within minutes.
 Its effect usually lasts for 4 to 8 hours.1,2

 Bronchospasms and sudden worsening of COPD breathing symptoms can be part of an a COPD flare-up.
-This is why it is important to treat quickly symptoms and keep the flare-up from getting worse and causing more damage.
+This is why it is important to quickly treat symptoms and keep the flare-up from getting worse and causing more damage.
 SABAs such as albuterol are the most effective and fast treatment for this.1,2

 People usually take albuterol using a metered-dose inhaler.
 However, it can also be delivered using a nebulizer.